hfkang/ece353notes/Lecture 22.md

 ### Enforcing Protection
 Protection bits should be cached in the TLB for *speeeeed*.
-Whenever a fault eg. write in a page segment, occurs, Kernel handles it.
+It can be checked on every memory reference as the physical address is looked up.
+Whenever a fault eg. write in a page segment, occurs, Kernel handles it as a **protection fault**.